flopezag/fiware-user-creation/README.md

 ## Introduction

-Script to create automatically FIWARE Lab users taking the information from the Google Forms used yo created new FIWARE Lab user account and the information from the JIRA tickets in order to contrast the information from two sources previously to create the new account.
+Script to create automatically FIWARE Lab users taking the information from the Google Forms used, it is created new FIWARE Lab user account, and the information from the JIRA tickets in order to contrast the information from two sources previously to create the new account.